CoffeeITWorks/ansible_burp2_server/README.md

 Or clone the repo to you roles subdir (subidr of dir where you have your site.yml file), role folder name must be the same as specified in site.yml.

+Redhat support is not fully tested and there is some doubts with dependencies to build burp.
+Please check vars/Redhat.yml file and help on it.
+Also check tasks/build-burp.yml to check compatiblity of the steps.

 Role Name
 =========

 ansible burp2_server deploy and maintenance role.

+This roles builds burp version specified on defaults/main.yml.
+Also configures it to get it working and maintained in a centralized way.

 Requirements
 ------------